-Step 1: By Feb 6 at the latest, submit a written proposal for approval.
+Step 1: By Feb 5 at the latest, submit a written proposal for approval.
 The proposal should include a description of the topic, what will be gained by doing the project, and a description of how you will do the project as a set of logical steps with timelines.
 Do not be too vague or you will be asked to re-submit the proposal.
+You will not be graded on the proposal, but do not proceed on your project unless your proposal has been approved.

-Step 2: On March 27 or April 3 do class presentation on your class project.
-This presentation should focus on the man findings of your project, and on the lessons learnt in conducting the project that another person trying to carry out the project would find valuable.
+Step 2: On March 26 or April 2 do class presentation on your class project.
+This presentation should focus on the main findings of your project, and on the lessons learnt in conducting the project that another person trying to carry out the project would find valuable.

-Step 3: Submit research paper by April 3.
-The paper should be no less than 7000 words and no longer than 5,500 - 6,500 words, excluding appendices.
+Step 3: Submit research paper by April 2.
+The paper should be no less than 5,000 words and no longer than 6,000 words, excluding appendices.
 At the top of the submitted paper give the word count, excluding the appendices.
+If it is a group project, determine the appropriate length for the project in discussion with the course lecturer.

-Examples of an appendix include (but is not limited to): photos; surveys; detailed survey results (i.e., the granular information); brochures; interviews; detailed waste audit results; posters; detailed lists etc.).
+Examples of an appendix include (but is not limited to): photos; surveys; detailed survey results (i.e., the granular information; brochures; interviews; detailed waste audit results; posters; detailed lists etc.).